hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 We can compute the static component of a semantic hash for the :code:`IR` in a level-order traversal of the nodes in the :code:`IR`.
-Node that the actual order doesn't matter, just that an order is defined.
+The particular ordering itself doesn't matter, only that an ordering is defined.
+We also need to keep track of :code:`IR` shape when traversing;
+it's possible to define two :code:`IR` trees with different shape but look identical when flattened to a list.
+We'll include an encoding of the node's trace (the path from the root node) to account for this.

+..  code-block:: scala

+    def levelOrder(node: BaseIR): Iterator[(BaseIR, Trace)]

 Since the ``IR`` contains references and compiler-generated names, we need to normalise the names in the :code:`IR` (see :scala:`NormalizeNames.scala`)